Kmer-File-Format/kff-reference/README.md

 # File header

+The file header define values that are shared by the whole file regardless of the kmer set.
 Some values as k are not defined in the header but in the global number declaration sections.
-In that way, if a multiple k value are used, the file can redefine it on the fly.
+In that way, if multiple k values are used, the file can redefine it on the fly.

 Ordered values in the header:
 * version: the file format version x.y where x is the first byte y the second (2 Bytes)